knoxjeffrey/knoxjeffrey.github.io/_posts/2015-04-01-course-three-week-seven-payments-with-stripe-part-2.markdown

 (Click on the link to read my last post on the [Payments With Stripe](../../../../2015/03/26/course-three-week-six-payments-with-stripe/))

 I decided that Stripe was too tightly coupled with my application and that could create issues down the line if I decided to change my payment provider if Stripe hiked up their rates for example.
+I had quite a bit of discussion in the course about whether I should do this from the outset or stick to the principle of YAGNI.
+At this point in time I still like the idea of designing all of my 3rd party services as pluggable components that can easily be swapped out because these have a much higher chance of changing.
+This approach may well come back to bite me in some way in the future and I'm sure my approach will alter as I gain more experience.

 I designed my ```UserController``` class to look as follows for the create action:

     def create
       @user = User.new(user_params)